HsiangHung/Machine_Learning_Note/ML_application/Observability/microservice_trace/README.md

 ### 1.1 Service Flow Map

 Trace automatically generates a dynamic service map based on how your services communicate with each other or with databases and external APIs.
-In this view, we provide feedback on infrastructure health as well; call per min, error per min in an application.
+In this view, we provide feedback on infrastructure health as well; call per min, error per min in an application [[RisingStack Engineering]][Introducing Distributed Tracing for Microservices Monitoring].

 The following map is from AppDynamics [AppDynamics, Flow Maps](https://docs.appdynamics.com/appd/22.x/22.3/en/application-monitoring/business-applications/flow-maps):

 ![](images/flow_map.png)